up-to-you/dev_notes/multithreading/lock-mechanics.md

 | Thin/Lightweight locked object : | Pointer to original header (markword)  |00 |
 | --------------------------- |:-------------:|--------:|

+After Biased lock was Revoked - JVM invokes `slow_enter` functon `share/runtime/synchronizer.cpp:279`.
+JVM copies Monitor's object header (`markWord`) to it's own Stack Slot (within Stack Frame) and then tries to set a pointer to the original Monitor's object `markWord` via CAS instruction.
+The copied `markWord`, that resides in Thread's Stack Slot is called `displaced header`.
+`Displaced header` and its pointer in the original Monitor's header are necessary for two reasons:
+1) Lock can be acquired multiple times by the same Thread (i.e. recursive lock), but only
+2)

+First of all, during Lightweight lock,

+during Lightweight lock the Thread attempts to set a pointer to the original displaced header of a   in the object's header

+There are only few positive conditions for further performing of Thin locking in `slow_enter` func (`share/runtime/synchronizer.cpp:339`):
+1. If current object's monitor is free, therefore CAS results in success.
+2. If object's monitor is not free, but the owner of the monitor is current Thread (recursive locking).
+3. Otherwise, Monitor becomes inflated and switches to Fat lock which in turn means - using the OS-based (via system calls) Threads synchronization.

 displaced header - pointer to a Stack slot in Stack frame